Department Website

 Learning Outcomes

-Upon completion of program requirements, students are expected to have acquired:
+Upon completion of program requirements, students are expected to be able to:

-- Understand Anthropology's goals and methods of study as a discipline.
+- Understand anthropology's goals and methods of study as a discipline.

 - Understand how sociocultural and biological anthropologists approach the study of public health and disease.